pvl-ao/bootstrap-intro-section-with-dropdown-navigation/README.md

+This repository does not contain node_modules.
+To download node modules - run the command inside parenthesis (npm i bootstrap@5.2.0-beta1) in your terminal.

 # Frontend Mentor - Intro section with dropdown navigation solution

 This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
 Frontend Mentor challenges help you improve your coding skills by building realistic projects.